iai-group/arXivDigest/arxivdigest/api/README.md

 `POST /recommendations/topics`

 Insert recommendations for topics to users, with a score describing how well it matches the users interests.
-Will only accept topics that have not been recommended at an earlier stat or is added manually by a user.
+Will only accept topics that have not been recommended before or is added manually by a user.
 See the [recommendation submission guide](/../../#howto-for-experimental-recommender-systems) for more information on how to submit recommendations.

 The maximal number of users that can be given recommendations in a single request and the maximal number of recommendations per user can be [configured](#configurations).